-Dr. Karin Gleason obtained her doctoral degree in Clinical Psychology from the University of Western Ontario in 2000, with a research focus on attachment relationships.
-She has been a psychologist working with children with developmental disabilities at CPRI in London and in private practice with clients of all ages since that time.
-She is registered with the College of Psychologists of Ontario to provide services to adults, adolescents, children, and families.
-Dr. Gleason works with children, youth and adults with various concerns including depression, anxiety, relationship difficulties, traumatic stress, difficulty managing emotions, and family/parenting issues.
-She integrates various intervention techniques based on cognitive-behavioural, emotion-focused, and insight-oriented therapy to meet each client’s treatment needs.
-Dr. Gleason is also an Adjunct Clinical Professor in Clinical Psychology at Western University where I provide supervision and training for graduate students.
+I obtained my doctoral degree in Clinical Psychology from the University of Western Ontario in 2000, with a research focus on attachment relationships.
+I have worked as a psychologist with children with developmental disabilities and their families at CPRI in London, and also in private practice with clients of all ages since that time.
+I am registered with the College of Psychologists of Ontario to provide services to adults, adolescents, children, and families.
+I am also an Adjunct Clinical Professor in Clinical Psychology at Western University where I provide supervision and training for graduate students.